Research project Limiting the impact of Cucurbit aphid-borne yellows virus (CABYV) on the Flemish cucumber production

 Relevance/Valorization

-Besides the previous problems with open-air potyviruses, the new losses due to Cucurbit aphid-borne yellows virus are imminent.
-Through the results obtained in the OG CABYV project, the problem is coming into clearer focus, allowing for a more targeted control approach.
+Besides the previous problems with open-air potyviruses, the losses due to Cucurbit aphid-borne yellows virus were imminent.
+Through the results obtained in the OG CABYV project, the problem was clarified, allowing growers to take more effective and precise action.
+The project resulted in the creation of a symptom database (Photo database-CABYV.pdf) and an information brochure (Brochure cabyv ) that growers can access.

 Foto © PSKW